ukff/kyma-environment-broker/docs/03-21-custom-modules-configuration.md

 }
 ```

-- this calls will cause installation Kyma without any modules
+- these calls will cause installation Kyma without any modules

 ```
 "modules": {